-The AP Stylebook concerns itself with a much smaller group of writers: those who produce newspaper copy and the writers concerned with public relations and informational news releases.
-The citing of sources is treated much differently in news media once the final product is produced, and there is very little regarding the citing of sources in the AP Stylebook.
+The AP Stylebook concerns itself with a much smaller group of writers: those who produce newspaper or magazine copy and the writers concerned with public relations and informational news releases.
+The citing of sources is treated much differently in news media once the final product is produced.
+There is very little regarding the citing of sources in a bibliography in The AP Stylebook.

-The actual rules content and instructions for setting up news articles correctly is surprisingly a small portion of the AP Stylebook.
-The majority of the book is devoted to a combination of dictionary, thesaurus and encyclopedia covering the most commonly misused or confused places, words and concepts presented in news articles.
+The AP Stylebook covers the actual rules, content and instructions for setting up news articles correctly and using correct grammar.
+About 340 pages of the book are devoted to a combination of a dictionary, thesaurus and encyclopedia covering the most commonly misused or confused places, words and concepts presented in news articles.

 The AP Stylebook has a section similar to this but specific to a concern more commonly encountered by news and media professionals: libel.

-The AP Stylebook is very clear that any complex questions of libel and associated topics should be brought to the attention of competent legal advisers and that the Stylebook guidance is not the definitive answer to any given issue.
+The AP Stylebook is very clear that any complex questions of libel and associated topics should be brought to the attention of competent legal advisers.
+The guidance is not the definitive answer to any given issue.

-The AP Stylebook and the Chicago Manual of Style are both written in the same arena but are directed at two different sets of contestants.
+The AP Stylebook and The Chicago Manual of Style are both written in the same arena but are directed at two different sets of users.

-In book and article writing, the creator has weeks, months or years to get every detail correct and the Chicago Manual reflects that high level of craftsmanship.
-In news media, however, deadlines and the need to publish immediately demand a much more rough and ready guide that sets general rules and relies on the individual writer’s talent and the editor to make sure the details come out right.
+In book and article writing, the creator has weeks, months or years to get every detail correct and the Chicago style reflects that high level of craftsmanship.
+In news or digital media, however, deadlines and the need to publish immediately demands a much more rough and ready guide that sets general guides and relies on the individual writer’s talent and the editor to make sure the details come out right.